 In this policy and any associated procedures,

-a professor is a person who has been a level E full professor (Winthrop Professor) or professorial fellow of the University;
+"Professor" is a person who has been a level E full Professor, or Winthrop Professor or professorial fellow of the University;

 1.1 Awarding the title of Emeritus Professor enables the University to acknowledge professors who have provided meritorious and longstanding service to the University.

 1.2 Emeritus Professors are entitled to use the title of professor in accordance with this policy.